skoerfgen/ACMECert/README.md

-It abstracts away the complexity of the ACME protocol to get a certificate (create order, fetch authorizations, compute challenge tokens, polling for status, generate CSR, finalize order, request certificate) into a single function [getCertificateChain](#acmecertgetcertificatechain) (or [getCertificateChains](#acmecertgetcertificatechains) to also get all alternate chains), where you specify a set of domains you want to get a certificate for and which challenge type to use (all [challenge types](https://letsencrypt.org/docs/challenge-types/) are supported).
+It abstracts away the complexity of the ACME protocol to get a certificate (create order, fetch authorizations, compute challenge tokens, polling for status, generate CSR, finalize order, request certificate) into a single function [getCertificateChain](#acmecertgetcertificatechain) (or [getCertificateChains](#acmecertgetcertificatechains) to also get all alternate chains), where you specify a set of domains you want to get a certificate for and which challenge type to use (Supported challenge types: `http-01`, `dns-01`, `tls-alpn-01`, `dns-account-01`, `dns-persist-01`).
 This function takes as third argument a user-defined callback function which gets invoked every time a challenge needs to be fulfilled.
 It is up to you to set/remove the challenge tokens: